cbstodd/colinstodd-com-jekyll/_posts/code/2018-12-19-how-to-install-bootstrap-in-angular.md

   - /posts/how-to-install-bootstrap-4-in-angular-4-as-a-dependency/
   - /posts/how-to-install-bootstrap-in-angular/
 ---
-There are other packages out there that you can use such as [ngx-bootstrap](https://github.com/valor-software/ngx-bootstrap), but this is the vanilla [Bootstrap](https://getbootstrap.com/) (including JavaScript) method.
+There are other packages out there that you can use such as <a href="https://github.com/valor-software/ngx-bootstrap" target="_blank" rel="noopener">ngx-bootstrap</a>, but this is the vanilla <a href="https://getbootstrap.com/" target="_blank" rel="noopener">Bootstrap</a> (including JavaScript) method.

 There are some slight differences from versions before Angular 6.